 Berries come in so many variants, but it is the dark-colored ones like blueberries and dark red grapes that contain the most Resveratrol.

 An animal study shows that Resveratrol has anti-inflammatory and antiangiogenic properties.
-The reduction in size and volume of endometrial cysts has been observed with the regular consumption of foods high in Resveratrol.2
+The reduction in

 3. Wild-Caught Salmon